A Foodcentric Life

 Instructions

-• Grease a square light metal baking pan (8x8-inch) with ½ teaspoon of extra coconut oil.
-Line the pan with parchment paper, draping it over two opposite sides of the pan.
+• Grease a square light metal baking pan (8x8-inch) with a spritz of non-stick spray or a little extra coconut oil.
+Cut a piece of parchment to line the pan draping it over two opposite sides of the pan by a few inches.
 The parchment overlap makes it easy to remove the brownies after baking.
 Pre-heat the oven to 325°F.

-• Scrape the batter into the prepared baking pan and distribute evenly.
-Bake for 20-25 minutes, until the brownie surface is a little firm to the touch, but not hard.
+• Scrape the batter into the prepared baking pan and smooth evenly with a spatula.
+Bake for approximately 30 minutes, until the brownie surface is a little firm to the touch, but not hard.
 Cool brownies in the pan for 10 minutes.
-Grasp the parchment paper edges and lift the brownies out, transferring them to a wire cooling rack.
+Grasp the parchment paper edges and lift out the brownies, transferring them to a wire cooling rack.
 Slice into 9 pieces when cool.

 Notes